idylicaro/event-management/README.md

    - [x] Create a BaseResponse and Metadata about pagination.
 4. **Containerization and Deployment**
    - [x] Configure Docker for development and production environments.
-   - [ ] Create Github action CI and CD rotines.
+   - [x] Create CD rotine to first deploy.
    - [ ] Make a deployment.
 5. **Authentication** (Needs first deploy and a domain to simplify OAuth2 google configuration to test...)
    - [ ] Implement OAuth2 login with Google.